mrJean1/PyCocoa/README.rst

 The tests and examples have only been run with 64-bit Python 2.7.15 and 3.7.0 using `Python-VLC`_ 2.2.6, 3.0.1, 3.0.2 and 3.0.3 (with the compatible
 `VLC App`_), but only on macOS 10.13.3, 10.13.4, 10.13.5 or 10.13.6 High
 Sierra.
-PyCocoa has *not been tested* on iOS nor 32-bit Python and *does not work* with PyPy_ nor with `Intel(R) Python`_.
+PyCocoa has *not been tested* on iOS nor with 32-bit Python and *does not work* with PyPy_ nor with `Intel(R) Python`_.

 All PyCocoa source code has been statically checked_ with PyChecker_,